 May 17, 2012: Click here for the May agenda, or watch the webinar here.
 You can also follow along with the speakers' presentations from the day: David Teeter, policy director at iNACOL, Howard Stephenson, Utah State Senator, and New Hampshire Deputy Commissioner Paul Leather.

-The 2012 Summit was hosted by DK and our partners: the Colorado Department of Education, the University of Colorado Denver School of Education and Human Development, the Colorado Legacy Foundation, eNet Colorado, and iNACOL.
+The 2012 Summit was hosted by DK and our partners: the Colorado Department of Education, the University of Colorado Denver School of Education and Human Development, The Colorado Education Initative, eNet Colorado, and iNACOL.